jieter/django-tables2/docs/pages/tables-for-models.rst

 Tables for models
 =================

-If you build use tables to display `.QuerySet` data, rather than defining each column manually in the table, the `.Table.Meta.model` option allows tables to be dynamically created based on a model::
+If you use tables to display `.QuerySet` data, rather than defining each column manually in the table, the `.Table.Meta.model` option allows tables to be dynamically created based on a model::